cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/exchange-configuration.md

 cassandre.trading.bot.exchange.secret=79edb229-a9c8-449d-a476-04689eaf376b
 ```

-We also have to add the XChange library to our project `pom.xml` (the artifactId is github directory name corresponding to the exchange you chosed):
+We also have to add the XChange library to our project `pom.xml` (the artifactId is Github directory name corresponding to the exchange you chose):
 ```xml
 <dependency>
     <groupId>org.knowm.xchange</groupId>